Museum and Arts Gallery of the NT

 Advertising

-As Northern Territory’s capital city, Darwin’s museums and galleries stand as a treasure trove of Australian heritage, offering unparalleled glimpses into European settlement and World War II, the harrowing impact of Cyclone Tracy, and the area’s iconic fauna, such as crocodiles, dingos and 400 bird species.
+As Northern Territory’s capital city, Darwin’s best museums and galleries stand as a treasure trove of Australian heritage, offering unparalleled glimpses into European settlement and World War II, the harrowing impact of Cyclone Tracy, and the area’s iconic fauna, such as crocodiles, dingos and 400 bird species.

 This city is home to the Larrakia people and is a major hub for Aboriginal art from around the region.
 Below, you will find eight of the best museums and galleries that Territorians and visitors can’t seem to get enough of.